snehilvj/dmc-docs/docs/timepicker/timepicker.md

 - All inputs are empty.
 In this case the `value` will be  an empty string.
 - All inputs are filled.
 For example if `withSeconds` prop is set and the user entered 12:34:56, the value will be 12:34:56.
 But if the user entered 12:34, `value` will not be updated because seconds value is missing.
+- If a complete, valid time has been entered, the value will update as the user changes any part of it (hours, minutes, or seconds).
+Each digit change will immediately reflect in the updated value.

+### Debounce

+To control how often the input's value is updated while the user is typing, use the `debounce` prop:

+- Set `debounce=True` to update the value only when the user finishes typing and moves focus away (i.e. on blur).
+- Set `debounce=<milliseconds>` to update the value after a specified delay from the user's last keystroke.
+For example, `debounce=300` will wait 300 milliseconds after the user stops typing before updating the value.

+#### Example debounce=True
+.. exec::docs.timepicker.debounce

+#### Example debounce=1000
+.. exec::docs.timepicker.debouncems

 ### With seconds
 Set `withSeconds` prop to enable seconds input.
 Note that if this prop is used, the value is not updated until all